 There are 2,168 financial advisors in Arizona who earn a mid-range living when compared to the highest-paid advisors in New York, with an average annual income of $166,100 (based on 10 years).
 This means that there are still a lot of financial advisors who charge well above or below the average.

 If you are worried about being overcharged, don’t worry.
-When thinking about how much a financial advisor costs per hour, remember that you can still hire a financial advisor that fits into your budget.
+When thinking about how much a financial advisor costs per hour, remember you can still hire a financial advisor in your budget.

 For more detail, here's a quick run-down as to how much a certified financial planner costs:

-If you're in Arizona, financial advisor fees are regulated by-law to ensure clients get a fair and reasonable price.
+Financial advisor fees in Arizona are regulated by law to ensure clients get a fair and reasonable price.
 Don’t let them overprice you.
 Ask questions!

 Are there hidden fees that your advisor might not be telling you?
 Though big-wig financial companies in Arizona may charge service fees, they are still regulated by the Consumer Financial Regulation Arizona.